morteza/bootstrap-rtl/README.md

 ## Quick start

 To get started, **[download latest version](https://github.com/morteza/bootstrap-rtl/releases)**.
 Check `examples/` directory for more.
 It's just like Bootstrap 3, nothing special.
+You can also install it via bower:

+* Run `bower install bootstrap-rtl` and latest version will be installed under *bower_components/bootstrap-rtl/* directory.

 In addition to bootstrap distribution, LESS codes for RTL theme and compiled CSS (`bootstrap-rtl.css`) are provided, as well as minified CSS (`bootstrap-rtl.min.css`).
 Check `dist/` directory for all the codes you need.